Superior Nanoemulsion Technology Yields Better Products

 Nanotechnology in Pharmaceutical Applications

-Nanoemulsions are an increasingly important drug delivery mechanism, and Microfluidizer® technology is ideal in the formulation of sterile injectable, insoluble drugs.
-Microfluidizer® equipment is able to overcome the limitations of solubility, stability and sterilization that are inherent when manufacturing conventional emulsions.
+Nanoemulsions represent an increasingly important drug delivery mechanism, and Microfluidizer® nanoemulsion technology is ideal for the formulation of sterile, injectable, insoluble drugs.
+Microfluidizer® processors are able to overcome the limitations of solubility, stability, and sterilization that are inherent when manufacturing conventional emulsions.
 Here are a few more webinars that detail some of the applications of nanotechnology for pharmaceutical manufacturing.